BernardDumenu/BernardDumenu/README.md

 - 👋 Hi, I’m @BernardDumenu
 - 👀 I’m interested in Data Structure and Algorithms
 - 🌱 I’m currently learning C&C++, HTML&CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on larger projects and be mentored
 - 📫 How to reach me bernarddumenu@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: This is the beginning of the end.